 On the other hand, college admission test practice is a total drag!
 So, let me explain how to get the best possible score on the SAT® or ACT® without working too hard, studying too much, or becoming too stressed.

 Almost all colleges accept either the SAT® or ACT®.
 The SAT® measures reading, writing, and math.
-It includes an optional essay, which is 50 minutes, timed, and handwritten in pencil.
-The ACT® is similar because it also covers reading, writing, math, and an optional essay.
+The ACT® is similar because it also covers reading, writing, math, and also has an optional essay.
 However, the ACT® also includes a section on science reasoning.
 In general, public schools on the coasts tend to offer the SAT®, and schools in the center of the country tend to offer the ACT®.

 One third of students typically do better on the SAT®, about one third do better on the ACT®, and the remaining third do equally well on both tests.
 Studies claim that boys do better on the SAT® and girls do better on the ACT®, but statistics are not always right and may not apply to your child.
 Since science is included on the ACT®, science lovers might do better on the ACT®, but that’s not always true.
 What’s most important is to decide which college admission test will be best for your student.